Insurance for climbing Kilimanjaro

 - How long do you have before making a claim and what evidence do you require (hospital bills, police reports etc)?

-As you’re probably aware, you must expect the premium for the entire trip to double when you mention that you are climbing Kilimanjaro, even though you will actually be trekking up Kilimanjaro for only a few days.
-However, you will need to be covered for your entire trip: there are just as many nasty things that can happen to you – indeed more – when off the mountain than on it.
-You are not going to contract malaria, for example, while you’re on the mountain (the anopheles mosquito that spreads it doesn’t go above 1200m, and you usually start your trek at least 1500m up the slopes).
+As you’re probably aware, you must expect the premium for the entire trip to double when you mention that you are climbing Kilimanjaro, even though you will actually be trekking up the mountain for only a few days.
+However, you will need to be covered for your entire trip.
+There are just as many nasty things that can happen to you when off the mountain than on it.
+You are not going to contract malaria, for example, while you’re on the mountain.
 Theft becomes a much bigger issue away from the mountain too.

 The following is a list of companies that offer insurance for Kilimanjaro.
-Note that these often change – one week a company offers insurance for Kilimanjaro, the next week it doesn’t – so apologies if some of these links are out of date.
-Despite our best efforts!
+Note that these often change.
+One week a company offers insurance for Kilimanjaro, the next week it doesn’t.
+So we apologise if some of these links are out of date.

 UK companies currently offering insurance for Kilimanjaro